Microwave - Drying or Dehydrating Foods

 1. Wash the herbs and partially dry them between paper towels.

-2. Microwave on a paper towel using HIGH POWER two to four minutes per cup of herbs.
+2. Microwave on a paper towel using HIGH POWER for two to four minutes per cup of herbs.

 3. Rearrange the herbs every 30 seconds of drying time.